Meet the 2023 Scholars!

 The 2023 scholar have been selected.
 Meet our latest class.

-The National Institute of Justice’s (NIJ) Law Enforcement Advancing Data and Science (LEADS) Programs are designed to increase the research capabilities of law enforcement officers and agencies.
+The National Institute of Justice’s (NIJ) Law Enforcement Advancing Data and Science (LEADS) Scholars Program is designed to increase the research capabilities of law enforcement professionals and agencies.
 In recent years, NIJ has focused on empowering law enforcement to integrate research into policies and practices.
-The LEADS Scholars Program advances evidence-based policing by supporting the development of research-minded law enforcement personnel.
+The LEADS Scholars Program advances evidence-based policing by supporting the development of research-minded law enforcement professionals.

-In 2019, we piloted the addition of LEADS Academics to the Scholars program, with the goal of advancing practitioner-led research and promoting sustainable researcher/practitioner partnerships.
+In 2019, NIJ piloted the addition of LEADS Academics to the Scholars program, with the goal of advancing practitioner-led research and promoting sustainable researcher/practitioner partnerships.
 One of the most important aspects of the LEADS program is the connection between researchers and practitioners.
-The addition of LEADS Academics to the program this year will strengthen those connections.
-Learn more about the LEADS Academics Program.
+The addition of LEADS Academics to the program has strengthen those connections.

 This video, produced for IACPTV, provides an overview of the NIJ Law Enforcement Advancing Data and Science (LEADS) program.
 NIJ LEADS Scholars from Dayton and Newark police departments provide an overview of the LEADS program as they describe their projects and experiences working in the program.